MakerSchaf/mtp-device/README.md

   | rndis  |   yes   |    yes   |
   | mtp    |   yes   |    yes   |

-so effectiveliy rndis is the safe solution for USB network.
+so effectively rndis is the safe solution for USB network.
 Ubuntu 22.04, Rasbian/11 and Windows 10 were used as host OS.
 Raspberry Pi Zero and Zero 2 running bullseye/11 (umtprd/1.3.10) and bookworm/12 (umtprd/1.6.2) Raspbian were used for the gadget.

+**Update:** The current setup seems to work for the RNDIS / ethernet device only on headless installations, see Issues below.
+Even if you have a graphical desktop installation and or booting to console only it might not work.
+Further investigation is needed.

 ### Configuration